apalski/BudgetApp/README.md

 # BudgetApp
-Rails JQuery React app to allow user to create a budget and manage the budget
+Rails JQuery React app to allow user to create and manage their budget